lhr-solar/Power-Generation-Sunscatter/README.md

 ## Maintainers

-The last maintainer of this project was Matthew Yu (Array Lead 2020) as of 12/6/2020.
+The last maintainer of this project was Matthew Yu as of 02/11/2022.
 His email is matthewjkyu@gmail.com.

 Also a useful point of contact is Professor Gary Hallock, who advised Matthew and worked with the several former senior design teams and solar car class